TIBCOSoftware/flogo/README.md

 ## Getting Started

-**IMPORTANT**: Project Flogo is currently in Developer Preview and primarily addresses the needs of
+Project Flogo is currently in Developer Preview and primarily addresses the needs of:

 - Flogo Extensions developers
 - IoT Solutions Developers

-In other words, currently it is for developers, by developers.

-As Project Flogo develops and matures, we are considering adding more integration tooling and developing zero-code experiences and services for end users based on Project Flogo.
-If you are an end user or a traditional zero-code integration app developer, we would recommend to check out the videos and sign up for updates on the project to see when it's ready for you to get started.
+In addition, tooling to address the needs of the zero-code application developer is available via the Flogo Web UI.
+As Project Flogo and the tooling continue to evolve, we recommend that you check out the videos and sign up for updates on the project to stay current.

+### Extensions & IoT Solution Developer

 If you are an Extensions or IoT Solutions developer, read on because it's easy to get started with Project Flogo:
 * To install just the Flogo CLI and runtime, go to https://github.com/TIBCOSoftware/flogo-cli & follow instructions in the README
 * For extensions developers, visit the docs in this repository to get started with developing your first Flogo activity

-## Roadmap
-Refer to [Flogo Statement of Direction](sod.md) for an overview of the strategic dircetion of the project.
-You can also monitor [milestones](https://github.com/TIBCOSoftware/flogo/milestones) to see what's coming up.
+### Zero-code Integration Developer

+If your background is in zero-coding environments and platforms and would like to begin developing apps with Project Flogo, then read on, because we’ve been working on something special for you.

+Flogo Web UI was launched under a beta license and is available via [Docker Hub](https://hub.docker.com/r/flogo/flogo-docker) or [Flogo.io](http://flogo.io).
+The Docker image contains the Flogo Web UI along with all required components to begin developing, testing and building deployable artifacts that leverage the Project Flogo Open Source Framework technology.

+To report any issues with Flogo Web UI, use the Issue tracker on this project.

 ## Contributing
 Contact flogo-oss@tibco.com to learn about contributing to the project.

 ## License
-The top level flogo repo, consisting of flow samples & documentation, is licensed under the [TIBCO Samples Internal End User License](http://www.tibco.com/assets/bltaa3b690244486fc9/tibco-samples-with-redistribution-eula.pdf).
-See TIBCO Samples Internal End User License.txt for license text.
+The top level flogo repo, consisting of flow samples & documentation, is licensed licensed under a BSD-style license.
+Refer to [LICENSE](https://github.com/TIBCOSoftware/flogo/blob/master/LICENSE.txt) for license text.

 Flogo source code in [flogo-cli](https://github.com/TIBCOSoftware/flogo-cli), [flogo-lib](https://github.com/TIBCOSoftware/flogo-lib), [flgo-contrib](https://github.com/TIBCOSoftware/flogo-contrib) & [flogo-services](https://github.com/TIBCOSoftware/flogo-services) repos are licensed under a BSD-style license.
 Refer to [flogo-cli license](https://github.com/TIBCOSoftware/flogo-cli/blob/master/TIBCO%20LICENSE.txt) for license text.

+### Usage Guidelines

+We’re excited that you’re using Project Flogo to power your project(s).
+Please adhere to the [usage guidelines]() when referencing the use of Project Flogo within your project(s).